railgun-reloaded/scanner/README.md

-# scanner
+# Scanner

-Module to fetch RAILGUN Events.

-## ⚠️ Work in Progress
+This scanner is meant for fetching data and mapping out as a data stream with railgun transactions.

-This module is currently under active development and **not ready for production use**.
+This is currently under active development and not ready for production use.
-Please do **not use** this module until a stable release is published.